 What is the Kuala Lumpur Structure Plan 2040 (KLSP2040)?

 The Kuala Lumpur Structure Plan (KLSP) outlines the vision, goals, policies, and recommendations to guide the city’s growth over the next two decades.
-The KLSP establishes a framework for spatial development and planning.
-This framework will then be translated in detail into the development and local planning stages.
+The KL town planner establishes the KLSP as a framework for spatial development and planning.
+Planners will then translate this framework in detail into the development and local planning stages.

 The Kuala Lumpur Structure Plan (KLSP) is a planning document for the city of Kuala Lumpur.
 It promotes strategic growth in a non-obtrusive way.
-This plan will aid in the management of physical expansion in particular, as well as sectoral growth in general, by setting targets and policy actions in keeping with the Kuala Lumpur city vision.
+This KL town planner will aid in the management of physical expansion in particular, as well as sectoral growth in general, by setting targets and policy actions in keeping with the Kuala Lumpur city vision.

 The vision for Kuala Lumpur is to be a CITY FOR ALL.
-This vision is founded on the people’s desire for Kuala Lumpur to continue to grow dynamically while adhering to the principles of fairness, sustainability, and stimulating growth.
+The inspiration for this vision is the people’s desire for Kuala Lumpur to continue to grow dynamically while adhering to the principles of fairness, sustainability, and stimulating growth.
 It establishes the course for Kuala Lumpur’s growth, which attempts to handle the city’s issues through urban planning.

 The KLSP2040 comprises six goals: